 Within easy reach of hotels

-The venue offers its own rooms; you couldn't be much closer!
+Peter Scott House is nearby and offers cheaper rooms than the conference venue.
 There are also plenty of hotels in Birmingham, which is a ten-minute train journey away via the nearby stop, University.

 Newer learners